Pankwings/pihome/Readme.md

 By deploying this project with all its components, you'll be able to track these metrics:
 - Room temperature
 - Humidity
+- Movement
+- Nearby bluetooth devices
-- Connected network devices (Removed)
+- Connected network devices

 ## Hardware components